Skip to main content

 Exclusion Criteria

-•Maternal history of bone marrow or organ transplantation
+• Maternal history of bone marrow or organ transplantation

-Sensitivity and Specificity of testing1 year
+Sensitivity and Specificity of testing

 Sensitivity and Specificity of the test to diagnose microdeletions (eg. 22q and 5p-) and aneuploidy in a fetus at chromosomes 13, 18, 21, X and Y.